particle-iot/docs/src/content/reference/firmware.md

 `address` is the address (int) of the EERPOM location to read

 - On the Core, this must be a value between 0 and 99
-- On the Photon, this must be a value between 0 and 2047
+- On the Photon/Electron, this must be a value between 0 and 2047

 ```C++
 // EXAMPLE USAGE